MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-backward-compatibility.md

 A *behavior change* affects how the same feature works in the current release as compared to the previous release.
 Only significant behavior changes are described.
 Changes in  user interface are not included.

+## SQL Server 2022 CTP 2.0

+### Deprecated features

+There are no deprecated features announced with this release.

+### Discontinued features

+Data Mining was deprecated in SQL Server 2017 Analysis Services and is now fully discontinued in SQL Server 2022 Analysis Services.

+### Breaking changes

+There are no breaking changes in this release, however, Data Mining is not supported in this release.

+### Behavior changes

+There are no behavior changes in this release.

 ## SQL Server 2019